shwetapan/CSharpProjects/CSharpDevTest/README.md

 Note that the NuGet included evaluation version of Mail.dll changes the subject of some emails to "Please purchase a license" message and shows "Please purchase a license" dialogs.

-# What we look for in particular
+# Code Behaviour:

 - Embrace the KISS and SOLID design principles.
-- If for whatever reason you're unable to complete all of the requirements, make a note of what you didn't complete, how you would have done it, and make sure that what IS completed is working perfectly and the code is nice and clean.
+- code is nice and clean.
 - Code duplication is kept to a minimum by using inheritance and otherwise unifying code.
 - Magic strings and other code smells are kept to a minimum / is non existent.
 The new C# language features will help here.
 - The view (MainWindow.xaml) uses MVVM and data binding extensively/exclusively.